-The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all of the nonfiduciary activities of the Charter School.
+The government-wide financial statements (i.e., the Statement of Net Position and the Statement of Activities) report information on all of the activities of the Charter School.
+Governmental activities, which normally are supported by intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for support.
+The Charter School has no business-type activities.

-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended August 31, 2018
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended August 31, 2020